hectormartin42/awesome-gnome/README.md

 ## Extensions

 [GNOME Extensions](https://extensions.gnome.org/) gives back the functionality it should have.
-Install **GNOME Tweak Tool** to manage extentions.
+Use **Web** browser to manage and update extensions.

 Be sure to turn off shell version check so the extension won't break after shell update: